Methods to assist free flow of water

 Planning works that affect a watercourse

-If you plan to discharge to a watercourse or intend to carry out works that will impact on the free flow of a watercourse; approval is required from Rivers Agency.
+If you plan to discharge to a watercourse or intend to carry out works that will impact on the free flow of a watercourse; approval is required from DfI Rivers.

 In such cases, an application form should be completed and, along with the information required, forwarded to the appropriate DfI Rivers office for assessment and response.
 An application form can be downloaded from the link below.